jaxorama/TechLearning/README.md

 A compendium of tech courses and tech reading that I am doing.

 # Ratings Guide
-★★★★★ - Great course.
+* ★★★★★ - Great course.
 Learned a lot from it.
 You will too.
 Highly recommend it.
-★★★★☆ - Great course.
+* ★★★★☆ - Great course.
 I learned some things from it.
 You will probably gain something useful from it.
-★★★☆☆ - Average course.
+* ★★★☆☆ - Average course.
 Some useful things.
 But not great.
 Still worth a look for you are looking for some basics.
-★★☆☆☆ - You won't see them here.
-Unless there is
+* ★★☆☆☆ - You won't see them here.
+Unless...
-★☆☆☆☆ - You won't see them here.
+* ★☆☆☆☆ - You won't see them here.
-☆☆☆☆☆ - You won't see them here.
+* ☆☆☆☆☆ - You won't see them here.

 # AI
 ## AI Basics